-Have you recently had a new furnace installed and are now having a strange smell?
-You're not alone, because a lot of other homeowners also have this happen at first.
-Let’s review what’s creating this smell, and when you can look forward to it to go away, as well as three other furnace smells you shouldn’t disregard.
+Have you recently had a new furnace installed and are now experiencing a strange smell?
+You’re not alone, because a lot of other homeowners also have this happen at first.
+Let’s review what’s causing this smell, and when you can anticipate it to go away, as well as three other furnace smells you shouldn’t disregard.

 Why Your New Furnace Smells